EHR convergence versus interoperability has been saved

 - Addressing the future state of IT portfolio

-- Driving organisational and data standards
+- Driving organizational and data standards

-- Organisational structure and governance.
+- Organizational structure and governance

 Regardless of the decision to converge to a single system platform or to implement an EHR interoperability solution, newly formed health systems may be tempted to approach the resultant IT implementation in the same way as previous rip-and-replace technology implementation projects.
 While a convergence or interoperability project will follow the same life cycle as an implementation, it should be treated more like a post-merger integration project.